ozydingo/blue_speck/README.md

 Note that `strict` is not set to `true` in the before_filter, otherwise it would immediately complain about any parameters other than `api_key`!

-If you have an actoun with no (additional) parameters but wish to use strict mode, simply dont pass a block:
+If you have an action with no (additional) parameters but wish to use strict mode, simply don't pass a block:

 `despec!(struct: true)`